-Here in our FAQ, you can find many answers to frequently asked questions about pediatric care, services we offer, and our doctors.
+Our FAQ will provide many answers to frequently asked questions about pediatric care, services offered and our doctors.

 We feel strongly that patients get the best care from doctors who know them well.
-Our pediatricians see their own patients in the newborn nursery, for well child checks, and if admitted to the hospital.
-Although we expect that occasionally kids will be ill when their doctor is out of the office, we also see our own patients for sick visits whenever possible.
-This continuity of care leads to a lasting and mutually beneficial relationship.
+Therefore, our pediatricians see their own patients in the newborn nursery for well child checks and if admitted to the hospital.
+Although we expect that kids will occasionally be ill when their doctor is out of the office, we also see our own patients for sick visits whenever possible.
+This continuity of care leads to a lasting and mutually beneficial relationships.

 No. We guarantee same day appointments for illness.
 This way, our patients can be seen when they arrive and be on their way swiftly.

 Dr. Holmes, Dr. Davis, and Dr. Preston work in the Irondequoit office.
 Dr. Khanna and Nurse Practitioner Michelle Bernardi work in the Webster office.
-One office is open to see all patients each weekend.
+One of our two offices will always be open to care for patients over the weekend.

 Dr. Davis: Strong, RGH, Highland